Last Updated: August 27th, 2021 at 5:17 pm

 If you are a minor, a shoplifting charge may stay on your record for quite some time if you do not go through the expunction process.
 If you are an adult, the criminal arrest will appear on your record permanently without hiring an attorney to help guide you through the process of how to get shoplifting off your record.

 What this means is that if you are over the age of 18 when you receive charges, the record will follow you around forever.
 Ten years down the road, someone may still see the arrest.
 Don't let this happen to you.
-File for an expunction as soon as possible with the help of an attorney to ensure that your future is not negatively impacted.
+File for an expunction as soon as possible with the help of a broward criminal lawyer to ensure that your future is not negatively impacted.

 Felony Shoplifting Charges